 In the event of a city or tax audit, having all job details documented, organized and ready to go makes the process go more quickly and smoothly.

-When an officer clocks in and maintains an online presence through GPS tracking, there is little room for question or doubt over off-duty services.
+When an officer clocks in and maintains an online presence through a location ping via cell tower, there is little room for question or doubt over off-duty services.